UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/index.md

 The sequence diagram above shows a number of components within the `accrual-balance-calculator` container.
 These components represent the logical steps that need to be taken in order to take the data in a TimeCard event and use it to update the balance on one or more Accrual instances.

+Note that everything from TimeCard events consumer up to and including Balance calculator sits within the `balance-calculator` container.
+The Balance calculator on the far right of the diagram is a component within the container that happens to share a similar name.

 ### Components
 The components map to the process outlined above